If you’re feeling like experimenting more and looking for more Bullet Journal page ideas to add to your monthly setup – you’re in the right place!

 It’s like your to-do list but of fun things.
 It’s easy to get so into life that you forget to have little fun and enjoy things around you.
 Create a bucket list and be sure to complete at least a few of the things from the list during the month.

-For us quarantined folks this could also be a fun list of things you can do at home.
-It feels like it’s just Netflix and couch, but if you get a bit creative you’ll see there is so much more you can do at home!
+For us quarantined folks, this could also be a fun list of things you can do at home.
+It feels like it’s just Netflix and the couch, but if you get a bit creative you’ll see there is so much more you can do at home!

 This is always a great add-on to your monthly setup.
 I love quote pages – they challenge your creativity and are a positivity boost.

 I love looking back at them and always get a charge of energy and motivation from the words I put on the paper.